 When meeting someone for the first time, your appearance truly counts.
 It speaks volumes about who you are, more than you may be able to express in a short interview.
-It tells your potential clients that you value yourself and your reputation, therefore you value your business.
-Knowing that you as a planner value your business will make the client feel like you will be more reliable and that they can trust you to do what they need.
-Of course, all of this is reinforced by a great presentation and portfolio.
+It tells your potential clients that you value yourself and your reputation.
+Therefore you appreciate your business.
+Knowing that you as a planner value your company will make the client feel like you will be more reliable and that they can trust you to do what they need.
+Of course, all of this is reinforced by an excellent presentation and portfolio.

 So how do you dress the part?